maratai/craftery/games/game_design_general.md

 - Issue 2.
   - Greg Costikyan.
 "I Have No Words and I Must Design."
 Also [available online as a PDF](http://www.costik.com/nowords2002.pdf). **Recommended**.
   - Alan Cox with Malcolm Campbell.
 "Multi-User Dungeons."
   - Nicole Frein.
-"Cahutauqua and hte Art of Interactive Education."
+"Cahutauqua and the Art of Interactive Education."
   - Nathan Gribble.
-"THe Munckin Examined."
+"THe Munchkin Examined."
   - Andrew P. Malcolm.
 "Role-plying and Dyslexia."
   - Paul Mason.
 "Trend vs Dogma."
   - Phil Masters.
 "On the Vocabulary of Role-Playing."